ReDI-School/intro-java/exercises/simple_methods.md

 ## multiplyNumbers

-Write a method `public static int multiplyNumbers(int max)` which multiplies all numbers from 1 to max using a while loop.
+Write a method `public static int multiplyNumbers(int max)` which multiplies all numbers from 1 to `max`.
+Please use a for loop to multiply all numbers.

 E.g.: